Skip to main content

 But what exactly is an iddis?

 IDDIS Norwegian Printing Museum and Norwegian Canning Museum consist of an old canning factory and a new building.
 In the old factory, Stavanger's important canning industry and the people who made it great are central.
-In the new building, there are exhibitions about the city's printing industry and the importance of printing for society.
+In the new building, there are exhibitions showcasing the city's printing industry and its significance to society.
 In the Print Shop, you can experience how a print was created in the old days, with, among others, hand setting, old printing presses and bookbinding.

 No 90